ria-ee/X-Road-EE-docs/md/ig-ss_x-road_v6_security_server_installation_guide.md

 ### 4.5 Different versions of xroad-\* packages after successful upgrade

 Sometimes, after using `sudo apt-get upgrade` command, some of the packages are not upgraded.
-In the following example `xroad-securityserver` package version is still 6.8.3 although other packages are upgraded to 6.8.5:
+In the following example `xroad-securityserver-ee` package version is still 6.8.3 although other packages are upgraded to 6.8.5:

     # sudo dpkg -l | grep xroad-
     ii xroad-addon-messagelog 6.8.5.20160929134539gitfe60f90